 She trained as a CBRN (chemical, biological, radiologic, nuclear) soldier at Fort Leonard Wood, Missouri and used that training at Fort Bliss, El Paso, Texas to train others.
 After she and her husband completed their service, they moved back to her home state of Pennsylvania and she gave birth to her second daughter.

 A Rough Road Ahead

 The couple divorced and Linda worked as a corrections officer at Camp Hill, Pennsylvania prison.
 Her daughters lived in Perry County, Pennsylvania with her parents so she could work to support them.

 “I thought I would live in my car,” she added.
-Then she learned about the Supportive Service for Veteran Families program in Lancaster.
-They helped her with transitional housing while she worked as a housekeeper at a local hotel and selling mobile phones.
+Then she learned about the Veterans Program offered by Opportunity House.
+They helped her with transitional housing while she worked as a housekeeper at a local hotel and sold mobile phones.
 She would get overnight passes from the transitional housing provider so she could spend time with her daughters.
 “I couldn’t bring my daughters to transitional housing.
 I felt like I had failed as a mom,” she added.
 She gave birth to her third daughter and was determined to get an apartment where she could live with all of her children.
 She found a small apartment and they were reunited.
 “It was the first step to feeling like a real family,” she added.

 *Name changed to protect her confidentiality.